-While there is some disagreement as to how this silver spray works, I have found it to be very effective in treating viruses and bacteria, and it is one of my favorite home remedies for colds.
+While there is some disagreement as to how silver spray works (read my blog about silver spray facts and myths here), I have found it to be very effective in treating viruses and bacteria, and it is one of my favorite home remedies for colds.
 I use this supplement daily in the winter to prevent colds and flus and to keep my Epstein Barr virus in check.
 This easy-to-take spray formula can also be used for children.
 This brand is my favorite, the highest-quality silver spray I can find.

 This vitamin is crucial for immune function, as it helps to launch the immune response.
 Unfortunately, most of us are deficient in this vitamin (5), making it all the more important to make sure your vitamin D levels remain healthy.
 Here is my favorite high-quality vitamin D supplement, which supplies 5,000 IU, a great maintenance dose.
 If you don’t know your current level of vitamin D or have questions about your levels, click here to read my blog on vitamin D and learn about my recommendations for handling this.

 This is an antiviral, antibacterial, and antioxidant supplement that is less well-known.
 I was introduced to this when I was learning how to manage my EBV and have found olive leaf extract to be a very well-tolerated and effective antiviral in the winter.
 It works for me as either a prophylactic (preventative) support or as a triage support if I've become sick.

 As I mentioned, healthy digestion is crucial for good immune function, and most of the immune system resides in the gut.
 To support your gut health, I recommend using a high-quality spore-based probiotic like MegaSporeBiotic.
 This is hands down my favorite probiotic.